oracle-samples/oci-data-science-ai-samples/ai-quick-actions/cli.md

 `--experiment_id [str]`

 The evaluation model version set id.
 If provided, evaluation model will be associated with it.
-Defaults to None.
+Defaults to None. <br>

 `--experiment_name [str]`